cucumber/cucumber-jvm/core/README.md

 ## Backend ##

-Backends consists of two components an a Backend and ObjectFactory.
-Together they are responsible for discovering glue classes, registering step definitions and creating instances of said glue classes.
+Backends consists of two components, a `Backend` and `ObjectFactory`.
+They are respectively responsible for discovering glue classes, registering step definitions and creating instances of said glue classes.

 ## Plugin ##